thk2b/malloc/README.md

 - Large allocations are directly satisfied with `mmap`.

-- AAllocated memory must be properly alligned.
+- Allocated memory must be properly alligned.

 # architecture